gvwilson/thirdbit/fiction/maddy-roo/index.md

 This time Maddy did pat it.
 "I know it's not your fault.
-You never mind Bluster---he's an idiot."
+You never mind Bluster—he's an idiot."

 "No,"
 the bot flashed.